8 Setting Expectations

 • attend and actively contribute to the classroom and labs.

-• master the learning outcomes of the course while working with a community partner on a broad social challenge.
+• master the course learning outcomes while working with a community partner on a broad social challenge.

 • be respectful of our community partners, the teaching assistants, and the professor.